 It allows you to learn whether each step seamlessly leads users to the next, or if some obstacles are blocking them, then address those issues on the spot.

-A good tool for this task is funnel reports.
-They let you define a path you think people take to reach a goal on your site or in your app.
-And you can adjust those reports to your sales cycle, whether it’s a shorter one or more intricate.
-With these reports you’ll be able to spot ill-performing touchpoints and measure the efficiency of your page content.
+Use funnel reports to perform an analysis of your funnels.
+They let you define a path you think people take to reach a goal on your site or in your app and you can adjust them based on the length of your sales cycle.
+With funnel reports, you’ll be able to spot ill-performing touchpoints and measure the efficiency of your page content.

 First, to analyze post-login areas, which often contain personal data, your analytics platform must manage this data appropriately.
 Such a platform should grant you control over data, flexible hosting options and privacy features, such as opt-in and opt-out.